 When you have COPD, it can be hard to breathe.
 Although there's no cure for the disease, there are plenty of lifestyle changes you can make to help with breathing and to keep your COPD from getting worse -- and to help you feel better.

-Take your medicine.
 Follow the treatment plan your doctor gives you.
-Take your medicine exactly as prescribed and listen to any other advice she has on how to take care of your COPD.
+Take your medicine exactly as prescribed, and listen to any other advice they have on how to take care of your COPD.
 If you have any questions, be sure to ask.

 Follow these tips to get better sleep: